-To explain how sign on glass technology has revolutionized the freight management industry, let’s first look at where it fits into the freight management picture.
+To explain how sign on glass technology has revolutionised the freight management industry, let’s first look at where it fits into the freight management picture.

 Without Proof of Delivery, Was it Even Delivered?

 Freight services have been around for hundreds, maybe thousands of years!
-Freight providers have been running into the same issue the whole time; proof of delivery.
+Freight providers have been running into the same issue the whole time; a reliable proof of delivery system.

 The Importance of Proof of Delivery